 Buying a home

 Could you live in a tiny home?
-The new craze hitting Australia

 The Big Banana, the Big Merino and the Big Golden Gumboot… Yep, we like things big here in Australia.
 But with housing prices becoming increasingly expensive, it’s time to start thinking about smaller houses.
 More and more Australians are turning to the ‘tiny house’ as a downsizing option, embracing the uncomplicated lifestyle it brings and seeing it as a solution to provide more financial freedom.